beez123/RepData_PeerAssessment1/PA1_template.md

     b<-b+1
 }
 ```
-# Patterns in Weekend and Weekday Activity
+## Are there differences in activity patterns between weekdays and weekends?
 Additional analysis was performed to understand the differences between weekday and weekend activity.
 The replacement data set was used for this analysis.
 A histogram comparison was created to show the number of steps per time interval for the weekend and weekdays.